skarukas/JShorthand/README.md

-A small bit of code that allows chaining of JavaScript objects and functions with a simple wrapper; designed to make repeated calls to mutator methods (or other methods with unimportant return values) more syntactically elegant.
+A small bit of code that allows chaining of JavaScript objects and functions with a simple wrapper.
+Designed to make repeated calls to mutator methods (or other methods with unimportant return values) more syntactically elegant.

 # Syntactical Use Cases
 Modifying an array: